Live Queries dashboard

 Navigate to the Universes, select your universe, then select Queries, and then select YSQL from Show live queries on the right, as per the following illustration:

-If you changing the Show live queries selection to YCQL, the column headers will change and the data will be refreshed, as per the following illustration:
+If you change the Show live queries selection to YCQL, the column headers change and the data is refreshed, as per the following illustration: